wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/troubleshooting.md

 3. Click on the magnifying glass button ![search button](../../../images/common/button_search.png) to display only the Wayfair Plugin's log messages.

-4. Click on a row in the logs view in order to view the details for a message.

-5. Copy the Log information to a text file in order to use it for filing a bug report.

 ## Common issues